MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Ablation Study

 \subsection{Component Analysis}

-The key components of our model are \textit{Logits Editing}, \textit{Codebook Editing}, and \textit{Motion Control Model}.
-To understand how each component impact the quality and spatial control error.
-We conduct ablation experiments using same evaluation as Table \ref{tab:main_eval}.

-From Table \ref{tab:components}, Without any control (\#1), the model achieves the highest diversity and the lowest Foot Skating Ratio, indicating strong realism in the generated motion.
+To understand how each component impact the quality and joint control error.
+We conduct an ablation study on each component in sec. \textit{Component Analysis} of Tab. \ref{tab:ablation_study_all}, using same evaluation as Tab. \ref{tab:main_eval}.
+Without any control, \textbf{No Control}, the model achieves the highest diversity and the lowest Foot Skating Ratio, indicating strong realism in the generated motion.
 The FID score is also on par.
-However, all spatial errors are poor due to the absence of spatial control components in the model.
-For the experiments without \textit{Embedding Editing} (\#1, \#2, \#5, \#6), both FID scores and R-Precision are notable, particularly in \#6, which combines \textit{Logits Editing} and the \textit{Motion Control Model} to enhance generation quality.
-In contrast, \#3, which solely uses \textit{Embedding Editing}, exhibits the worst FID score and Foot Skating Ratio while showing acceptable spatial control errors.
-This experiment highlights that while \textit{Embedding Editing} can reduce generation errors, it may negatively impact the overall quality.
-Conversely, incorporating \textit{Logit Editing} and \textit{Motion Control Model} during each iteration improves both quality and spatial control errors, as demonstrated in \#8.
+However, all spatial errors are poor due to the absence of joint control components in the model. \textbf{Without the Logits Regularizer}, the average error remains relatively low, but the FID score is the worst, highlighting the importance of the \textit{Logits Regularizer} for generation quality. \textbf{Without Logits Optimization}, the average error significantly worsens, although the FID remains acceptable, suggesting that the \textit{Logits Regularizer} helps maintain generation quality.
+In the \textbf{Full model}, both the \textit{Logits Regularizer} and \textit{Logits Optimization} complement each other, improving both generation quality (FID) and control accuracy (Average Error).